 Scripture-based emphasizing forgiveness and salvation through Christ alone.
 One in Christ material from Concordia Publishing House form the base of instructional materials.

 Teachers use a multi-faceted program that stresses individualized comprehension and achievement.
 Assorted resources and trade books are used to achieve reading goals.

 Students write frequently based on lessons and personal experiences, developing genre and creativity skills.
 Shurley English and assorted resources are used by the teachers and students.

 Emphasizes math basics while covering a complete spectrum of mathematical topics.
 Saxon materials are the primary resource used.

 The science curriculum covers physical, earth, and life science topics.
 Both content and hands-on experiences are utilized.
 Assorted resources are used to achieve goals.

 Social Studies -

-The social studies curriculum covers a wide range of topics which are age/grade level appropriate.
+The social studies curriculum covers a wide range of topics that are age/grade level appropriate.
 The younger grades focus on community and the older grades incorporate United States history and geography as well as some world history topics.
 Assorted resources are used by teachers and students.